A career in actuarial work will suit you if you have strong mathematical ability, are good at problem solving and enjoy

 - Student actuarial analysts can earn around £15,000 to £18,000.
 The average starting salary for an actuarial analyst is £20,000.

-- There is no salary data for what an individual can earn later in their career as a CAA, as the first people to qualify from this route did so in 2016.
-However, if you progress to train as a professional actuary you can expect to earn an average of £52,000 plus bonuses.
+- If you progress to train as a professional actuary you can expect to earn an average of £52,000 plus bonuses.
 Senior and consultant roles will pay more.

 Benefits can include a company pension scheme, medical insurance, gym membership and other discounted insurance options.